Aryan2k/JetpackComposeOtpViewer/README.md

 - Jetpack Compose:
   - A modern toolkit for building native Android UIs with a declarative approach.
   - Simplifies and accelerates UI development.
+- Kotlin Standard Library
+  - Essential Kotlin features and functions, including coroutines, collection operations, and more.
+- Material Components for Jetpack Compose
+  - Material design components and theming for Jetpack Compose, ensuring a consistent UI design across Android apps.

 ## Installation

 Please use this link to download the apk: https://drive.google.com/file/d/1A0hbmcsr2Tez3Brls0eVgT-KlShEbkB3/view?usp=sharing